Search

 Where the Complaint is Against an Executive Committee Member

-When a complaint involves an Executive Committee member, an outside third party will be contracted to fulfill the duties assigned to the Equity Officer or designate for the purposes of the complaint.
+When a complaint involves an Executive Committee member, an outside third party will be contracted to fulfill the duties assigned to the Staff Representative Equity or designate for the purposes of the complaint.

 Where Respondent Does Not Cooperate with the Informal Process